 Some other forms of thought

-There’s a number of other philosophical schools of though worth mentioning but which I’ll fly by.
-We have empiricism and rationalism.
+There’s a number of other philosophical schools of thought related to science which are worth mentioning, but to prevent this becoming a very long essay, we’ll fly by them quite quickly.
+Two key ones are empiricism and rationalism.
 Empiricism is the reliance on our senses and on measurements to understand things, whilst rationalism relies on deduction and logic.
-Again, both are useful in their own way, and often both are used in research together.
+Both are useful in their own way, and often both are used in research together.
 Rationalism might make an isolated island community think- this island has people, so other islands might have people too.
 Keeping this in mind, later the following year some rubbish not from their island floats by.
-Empirical thought, using the backing of the rational assumption, can say this gives evidence other people live on other islands as we have observed it.
+Empirical thought, using the backing of the rational assumption, can say this gives evidence other people live on other islands as we have observed their rubbish floating by.
 Another example is maths.
-Think back to high school classes on Pythagoras where we learned that in a right angled triangle the square of side a added to the square of side b equals the square of side c.
+Think back to high school classes on Pythagoras where we learned that in a right angled triangle, the length of sides a, b and c can be calculated via a2 + b2 = c2.
 Using this mathematical equation to infer the length of side c is rationalism, whilst just measuring it would be empiricism.

 Then we have hypothesis lead research vs observational research.
 Hypotheses are ideas to prove or disprove.
 So you might have the hypothesis that belugas only swim in groups.
 Then you set out to study beluga behaviour and either confirm your hypothesis (yup, they’re a social bunch) or reject your hypothesis (nope, they’re loners).
 Observational research on the other hand doesn’t test a question or assumption, it simply goes out and observes.
 Then after these observations, e.g. seeing that a bird does a special dance at 10am every morning, it can come up with explanations, e.g. it is a mating ritual and that’s when females are most likely to be nearby.
 This is then usually followed by hypothesis led tests.

-The final one worth mentioning is confirmation bias.
+The final idea underpinning much of science practice that is worth mentioning is ‘confirmation bias’.
 The whole purpose of science is to be detached- to test and observe things with no expectations and to faithfully and accurately report back the results, no matter what they are.
-There are a lot of rules and processes in science to ensure that it is trustworthy, detached and accurate.
-However, science is carried out by humans, not robots.
+Many rules and processes exist in science to ensure that it is trustworthy, detached and accurate, but it is carried out by humans, not robots.
 Even if robots are involved in the data collection, the humans are the ones interpreting it at the end of the day.
-That is why scientists, and everyone, need to be very aware of confirmation bias, which is wanting or expecting to see a specific result so much that we unconsciously focus more on the information that supports our views and forget the info that doesn’t.
+That is why scientists, and everyone, need to be very aware of confirmation bias, which is wanting or expecting to see a specific result so much that we unconsciously focus more on the information that supports our views and forget the information that doesn’t.
 We all do this to some degree or another, seeing things as we want to see them or filtering information out that we don’t like.
 For scientists, it is extra important to be conscious and try to avoid this confirmation bias.
 As I said, it is often caught at some point in the research/publishing process, but better to not be biased in the first place than to awkwardly get called out for it.

 For more info: